marco262/my_wiki/data/arr/subclass/alchemist.md

 You can incorporate restorative reagents into some of your works:

 * Whenever a creature drinks an _experimental elixir_ you created, the creature gains temporary hit points equal to 2d6 + your Intelligence modifier (minimum of 1 temporary hit point).
-* You can cast _[[[spell:lesser restoration]]]_ without expending a spell slot and without preparing the spell, provided you use alchemist's supplies as the spellcasting focus.
+* You can cast _[lesser restoration](/dnd/spell/lesser restoration)_ without expending a spell slot and without preparing the spell, provided you use alchemist's supplies as the spellcasting focus.
 You can do so a number of times equal to your Intelligence modifier (minimum of once), and you regain all expended uses when you finish a long rest.

 ## Chemical Mastery